nic-dgl103-f24-cvs1/project-Varunkanth471/README.md

 - **Social Media Links**: Facebook, Instagram, and Twitter icons that let users interact with and follow the service's social media accounts.
 - **Footer**: Contains a disclaimer, copyright details, and fast access to other pages (Services, About, Contact).

-The purpose of this page is to encourage users to explore and sign up for forthcoming art classes by providing an easy-to-use summary of the events and programs that are offered.